-We estimate that between 75-100 tons of glass, cardboard and cork are added to the landfill each year.
+We estimate that 75-100 tons of glass, cardboard and cork from area businesses are added to the landfill each year.

 With space running out we can divert material that takes 1,000,000 years to decompose.